-Maintaining Our Teaching Garden
+Maintaining Our Outreach Garden

-The Food Bank has one-third of an acre of ground near the warehouses that is used to grow fresh vegetables and fruits for distribution.
-Volunteers help plant, cultivate, and harvest fresh food from this garden by performing routine gardening tasks such as cultivating the soil, fertilizing, planting and watering plants, weeding the garden, and picking fresh fruits and vegetables as they ripen.
-These tasks occur throughout the growing season and summer months.
+The Food Bank has one-third of an acre of ground near the warehouses that is used to grow fresh vegetables, fruits, and seedlings for distribution to local communities in relation to SNAP outreach.
+Volunteers help plant, cultivate, and harvest fresh food from this garden by performing routine gardening tasks such as cultivating soil, fertilizing, planting and watering plants, potting and repotting plants, weeding, and picking fresh produce as they ripen.
+These tasks occur throughout the growing season and summer months with additional maintenance tasks during the winter.